-Yes – you can reach out to Shelley Stocker at email@example.com.
+Yes – you can reach out to Alex Dunkenberger at email@example.com.
 The Teach New Orleans team will respond within two business days.

-1. Are all schools in New Orleans charter schools?
+1. Are all public schools in New Orleans charter schools?

 2. Who oversees charter schools in New Orleans?

-The vast majority of charter schools in New Orleans are authorized and overseen by the Orleans Parish School Board, which is the local school district for New Orleans.
-Approximately 10% of schools in the city are overseen by the Louisiana Board of Elementary and Secondary Education.
-The Cowen Institute at Tulane University publishes a helpful chart each school year showing the name and governance type of all New Orleans public schools.
+The vast majority of charter schools in New Orleans are authorized and overseen by NOLA Public Schools, which is the local public school district for New Orleans.
+Approximately 5% of schools in the city are overseen by the Louisiana Board of Elementary and Secondary Education.
+The Cowen Institute at Tulane University publishes a chart each school year showing the name and governance type of all New Orleans public schools.

 3. Is there a local school district in New Orleans?

-Yes, NOLA Public Schools (NOLA-PS) – formerly called the Orleans Parish School Board (OPSB) is the local public school district in New Orleans.
-However, OPSB only directly operates two schools (during the 2018-19 school year).
-The majority of schools under the purview of OPSB are charter schools, while a few small, specialized programs are “contract schools” operated through contracts between NOLA-PS and nonprofit organizations.
+Yes, NOLA Public Schools (NOLA-PS) – formerly called the Orleans Parish School Board – is the local public school district in New Orleans.
+However, NOLA-PS does not directly operate any schools.
+The vast majority of schools under its purview are charter schools, while a few small, specialized programs are “contract schools” operated through contracts between NOLA-PS and nonprofit organizations.

 4. How do New Orleans students enroll in public school?

 The New Orleans system of public schools operates under city-wide school choice and unified enrollment.